trychlos/pwix-tabbed/README.md

 ## Cookies and comparable technologies

-On named tabs, `pwix:tabbed` uses `localStorage` to record the last activated tab.

-Because this is dynamically done on a per tabbed display unit basis, and only if this later is named, the package doesn't advertise of this use, relying on the caller own declaration.
+`pwix:tabular` may use `localStorage` to record some valuable data.

+### `pwix:tabbed/active-tab/<tabbedName>`

+The last active tab of the named tabbed panel.

+This is considered a disableable functional _cookie_, and is advertised as such to the CookieManager if present.

 ## Issues & help